Natural England prosecutes developer for breaching Bat Mitigation Licence

 FAQ’s

-Q: Do officers have to do Module 1 to be able to take Module 2,/3 or 4 or 2, 3 & 4 or a combo of?
+Q: Do officers have to do Module 1 to be able to take Module 2 or 3?

-A: No. You can choose those Modules most relevant to you however for the new PWCOs we strongly recommend they complete Modules 1-4 and they will also gain PWCO certification from NWCU.
-Officers booking on Module 4 need to have knowledge of police powers therefore it is highly recommended they have taken Module 1 before attending Module 4.
+A: No. You can choose those Modules most relevant to you however for the new PWCOs we strongly recommend they complete Modules 1-3.
+Taking all of the first three Modules will gain PWCO certification from NWCU.

 Q: We want to train more than 2 officers, can we ask for a spare place if there is one?

-Q: My force needs an overview day on wildlife crime – how can I book this?
+Q: My force needs an input or overview day on wildlife crime – how can I book this?

-A: Craig works for NWCU part time but continues to run a small number of bespoke courses for forces in 2023 so please contact him direct on these matters craig@wildlifetraining.co.uk to see if it is feasible.
-The national PWCO course is now run by NWCU so should you have a question on the PWCO modules please direct queries to NWCU (for police email only).
+In addition, Craig Fellowes continues to run a small number of bespoke courses so please contact him direct on these matters craig@wildlifetraining.co.uk to see if it is feasible.
+The full national PWCO course is now run by NWCU so should you have a question on the PWCO modules please direct queries to NWCU (for police email only).

 Q: What are the other advanced modules and when can I book myself on these?